 In 2019, non-manufacturing industries accounted for over 90% of the Pittsburgh MSA employment base.
 The loss of once-dominant, heavy water-use manufacturing such as steel and food processing has had a negative impact on the Authority's residential users.
 Decline in regional manufacturing over the past two decades has shifted a significant portion of the Authority's cost burden to residential users who have declined as well over the past decade.
 This decline in consumption base, combined with outside regulatory emphasis on reducing overflows, will have a dramatic impact on rates for years to come.
 Additionally, during 2020 the impact of the restrictions imposed by the State of Pennsylvania in response to the coronavirus disease 2019 (COVID-19) on commercial industries such as retail, entertainment, and restaurants and bars amongst many others, had a direct impact on commercial consumption.
-This decrease in commercial consumption was partially offset by an increase in residential consumption as much of the local workforce was able to work from their residences and limited travel.
+This decrease in 2020 commercial consumption was partially offset by an increase in residential consumption, as much of the local workforce was able to work from their residences and limited travel.
+2021 continued to see decreases in consumption, with a reversal of the gain in residential consumption experienced in 2020.

-- Billed flow for 2020 of 19,222,682 tgal (thousands of gallons) decreased by 391,934 tgal.
-Commercial consumption decreased in 2020 by 895,554 tgal, which was largely offset by an increase in residential consumption of 503,620.
-This swing in consumption is directly related to COVID-19 and the unprecedented advisories and restrictions placed not only on this community but the world as a whole. - In 2020, the Authority treated 69,580,700 tgal, of which 19,222,682 tgal was billed.
-Stated differently, the Authority billed for 27.63% of the water it treated.
-During 2019, the Authority treated 76,348,300 tgal, for which it billed 19,614,615 tgal, or 25.69% of what was treated was actually billed to customers.
+- Billed flow for 2021 of 18,774,707 tgal (thousands of gallons) decreased by 447,975 tgal.
+Residential consumption decreased in 2021 by 539,496 tgal, which was partially offset by an increase in commercial consumption by 91,522 tgal. - In 2021, the Authority treated 69,898,600 tgal, of which 18,774,707 tgal was billed.
+Stated differently, the Authority billed for 26.86% of the water it treated.
+During 2020, the Authority treated 69,580,700 tgal, for which it billed 19,222,682 tgal, or 27.63% of what was treated was actually billed to customers.
 The difference between what is treated vs. that which is billed is attributed to direct inflow of storm water from combined sewer communities served and groundwater infiltration into the system from old and deteriorating sewer lines throughout the service area.
-2020 estimated annual precipitation was 39.33 inches, which was significantly less than the 2019 estimated annual precipitation of 52.46 inches. - The Authority maintained compliance with all debt covenants required by the governing Trust Indentures. - Debt Service Coverage, when allowing for available revenue funds on hand at the beginning of the year was 4.49, which greatly exceeded the 1.10 Trust Requirements.
-In addition, standalone coverage without consideration to beginning balances was 1.81, which exceeded the required 1.00 Trust Requirement. - On November 16, 2017, the Board of Directors (Board) adopted multi-year rate structure increasing customer service charges 7.5 percent for in 2018, 7 percent in 2019, 7 percent in 2020, and 7 percent in 2021.
+2021 estimated annual precipitation was 40.53 inches, which was slightly more than the 2020 estimated annual precipitation of 39.33 inches. - The Authority maintained compliance with all debt covenants required by the governing Trust Indentures. - Debt Service Coverage, when allowing for available revenue funds on hand at the beginning of the year was 5.03, which greatly exceeded the 1.10 Trust Requirements.
+In addition, standalone coverage without consideration to beginning balances was 1.89, which exceeded the required 1.00 Trust Requirement. - On October 28, 2021, the Board of Directors (Board) adopted multi-year rate structure increasing customer service charges 7 percent for in 2022, 7 percent in 2023, 7 percent in 2024, 7 percent in 2025, and 7 percent in 2026.